leikanger/leikanger.github.io/demonstrations.md

 -----------------------------------------------------

 ## Real-time learning videos

-Research on autonomous navigation can be difficult due to the variety of challenges involved;
-    realistic navigation challenges easily becomes an example of one set of operational parameters.
-I have found that the best way to study general and transferable capabilities for autonomous navigation is to study general challenges in Euclidean space.

 The following demonstrations are examples of autonomous navigation in the allocentric [WaterWorld](https://pygame-learning-environment.readthedocs.io/en/latest/user/games/waterworld.html) environment (not the simpler egocentric javascript-version).
 Learning and effectuation happens in real-time while navigation in the following videos.